Guide for artists

 Want the QR to open something more beautiful?

-With PieceStamp, this becomes a QR story tag that opens a calm public artwork story page for visitors.
+With PieceStamp, the QR story tag opens a calm public artwork story page from your artwork archive, while private collector certificates stay separate after sale.

 Learn more about QR story tags